FREDRICKKYEKI/Xpress-Truckers-Web-App/back-end/README.md

 I'll also have to split  the models, and the engine, so the everything is not cluttered.

-I'll work on full implementation tomorrow, send suggestions please. ~ Lennox
+I'll work on full implementation tomorrow, send suggestions please. ~ Lennox Namasaka